nachoramirez/nike/README.md

-## Nike Ecommerce frontent
+## Nike Ecommerce frontend

-A frontent Ecommerce for nike snikkers and shoes, This app uses Redux for the data management of the products and the shopping cart.
+A frontend Ecommerce for nike snikkers and shoes, This app uses Redux for the data management of the products and the shopping cart.

 ## Screenshot